Capt. Raul Montoro

 A. We cater to spin fishermen as well as fly fishermen.

-Many things to do in the Miami Area and upper Florida Keys.
-There are lots of historical sights, catch a baseball, football, or basketball game.
+There are many things to do in the Miami Area and upper Florida Keys.
+You can catch lots of historical sights, as well as baseball, football, or basketball game.
 There are also many different types of water sports such as diving, paddle boarding, kite boarding, or just hang on the beach.

 - CLOUD, getReviews, 0ms